 - Commercial property

 You can also potentially qualify if you’re getting a divorce and moving out.

 Make sure you speak with a qualified intermediary or other professional to confirm your property qualifies before starting an exchange.

-How Does a 1031 Exchange Work?
+How does a 1031 exchange work?

-A 1031 exchange has to be done through a qualified intermediary that holds your proceeds from the sale of your home while you wait for your purchase to complete.
+A 1031 exchange has to be done through a qualified intermediary who holds your proceeds from the sale of your home while you wait for your purchase to complete.
 They will also handle all of your paperwork.

-A 1031 exchange is actually just a series of paperwork and identifications to properly document the properties you’re relinquishing, and the new properties that you are exchanging for.
+A 1031 exchange is actually just a series of paperwork and identifications to properly document the properties you’re relinquishing and the new properties that you are exchanging for.

 To start, you need to open an exchange with a qualified intermediary, and then list your property for sale.
 Once your property is for sale, you can begin to look for a replacement property that you will be exchanging for.

 At closing for each property, there will be a series of paperwork that you will sign provided by your intermediary.
 In some instances, the intermediary will take title on behalf of the investor, to properly facilitate the exchange.